-The percentage ownership information under the column entitled "Before Offering" is based on 78,045 shares of our common stock outstanding as of June 30, 2018, assuming the conversion of all outstanding shares of our convertible preferred stock into 2,850,280 shares of common stock.
+The percentage ownership information under the column entitled "Before Offering" is based on 5,856,698 shares of our common stock outstanding as of June 30, 2018, assuming the conversion of all outstanding shares of our convertible preferred stock into 5,700,572 shares of common stock.

-The percentage ownership information under the column entitled "After Offering" is based on the sale of 2,450,000 units in this offering, assuming (i) no exercise of the underwriters' option to purchase additional shares, and (ii) the conversion of approximately \$14.4 million aggregate principal amount of outstanding convertible promissory notes plus accrued interest thereon into 3,018,312 shares of common stock (based on an assumed initial public offering price of \$6.50 per unit (the midpoint of the price range set forth on the cover page of this prospectus) and a conversion date of June 30, 2018).
-The table does not include the shares of common stock issuable upon the exercise of the warrants included in the units to be sold in the offering.
+The percentage ownership information under the column entitled "After Offering" is based on the sale of 3,350,000 shares of common stock in this offering, assuming (i) no exercise of the underwriters' option to purchase additional shares, (ii) the net exercise of certain outstanding warrants to purchase shares of our Series D convertible preferred stock for an aggregate of 37,163 shares of common stock (based on an assumed initial public offering price of \$9.00 per share (the midpoint of the price range set forth on the cover page of this prospectus)), and (iv) the conversion of approximately \$14.4 million aggregate principal amount of outstanding convertible promissory notes plus accrued interest thereon into 2,179,892 shares of common stock (based on an assumed initial public offering price of \$9.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and a conversion date of June 30, 2018).